-In 2020, due to the financial difficulties caused by the outbreak of COVID -19 pandemic globally, the Ministry of Finance of Georgia issued a letter, dated 23 April, 2020, according to which, a decision has been made to redirect the unused loan facility from KFW, designated for construction of Underground Gas Storage, in the amount of EUR 120 million out of EUR 150 million, into the State Budget of Georgia in order to support government programs aimed at prevention of the pandemic and its impact.
+In 2020, due to the financial difficulties caused by the outbreak of COVID -19 pandemic globally, the Ministry of Finance of Georgia issued a letter, dated 23 April 2020, according to which, a decision has been made to redirect the unused loan facility from KFW, designated for construction of Underground Gas Storage, in the amount of EUR 120 million out of EUR 150 million, into the State Budget of Georgia in order to support government programs aimed at prevention of the pandemic and its impact.

 Therefore, as at 31 December 2020 the loan agreement between the Company and KfW was revised and reduced from EUR 150 million to EUR 30 million.
-As at 31 December 2021 no tranche was withdrawn/utilized and the Company paid a commitment fee of GEL 204 thousand recognized in finance cost (2020: GEL 904 thousand).
-As at 31 December 2021 financial covenant related to Net Financial Debt to EBITDA was breached, subsequent to 31 December 2021 the Group obtained a waiver from the lender on this covenant.
+As at 31 December 2021 and 2022 no tranche was withdrawn/utilized and the Company paid a commitment fee of GEL 225 thousand recognized in finance cost (2021: GEL 204 thousand).
+As at 31 December 2022 financial covenant related to Net Financial Debt to EBITDA was breached.

-As at 31 December 2021 the Company has unused credit lines from Georgian banks (credit line limits amounted to USD 47,500 thousand).
-For the date when these consolidated financial statements are authorized for issue both credit lines are expired.
+As at 31 December 2022 the Company has unused credit lines from Georgian banks (credit line limits amounted to GEL 24,169 thousand).
+For the date when these consolidated financial statements are authorized for issue credit lines are expired.